 In order to improve your app download conversions in both Google Play Store and Apple App Store, video is your strongest visual element.
-App Previews (like they are called in iTunes Connect) or Promo Videos (app store videos in Google Play context) give users a feeling of the experience in your app.
+App Previews (like they are called in App Store Connect (iTunes Connect)) or Promo Videos (app store videos in Google Play context) give users a feeling of the experience in your app.

 At the same time you can easily educate potential customers on your app’s value using app store videos.
 That makes them a great tool to convince leads and drive downloads.
 Thus, optimizing videos is a crucial task in doing App Store Optimization on a professional level.

 The Meaning of App Videos in App Store Optimization